alscarpan/windows-driver-docs/windows-driver-docs-pr/spb/handling-multi-spi-requests.md

 // single-SPI byte for an opcode.
 //
 if (transferParameters->Mode != SpbMultiSpiTransferModeQuadSpi) {
     status = STATUS_NOT_SUPPORTED;
     goto exit;
 }

 if (transferParameters->WritePhaseSingleSpiByteCount != 1) {
     status = STATUS_NOT_SUPPORTED;
     goto exit;
 }

 //
 // Validate the transfer count.
-// SpbRequestCaptureMultiSpiTransfer has already validated we have either 1 or 2 phases.
+// SpbRequestCaptureIoOtherTransferList has already validated we have either 1 or 2 phases.
 //
 SPB_REQUEST_PARAMETERS params;
 SPB_REQUEST_PARAMETERS_INIT(&params);